Hunger Affects All Marylanders

 - Hunger exists all across Maryland.

-- Community partners offered neighbors nearly 1,300 distribution points (in FY21).
+- Community partners offered neighbors access at 780 statewide sites (in FY24).

 The Maryland Hunger Map